Smart Traveler Enrollment Program (STEP)

-Q: How can the embassy or consulate assist me while I am abroad?
+- How can the embassy or consulate assist me while I am abroad?

-A: No, signing up through this website is NOT considered proof of U.S. citizenship.
+Enrolling through this website is NOT considered proof of U.S. citizenship.
 If you apply for any American citizen services from the embassy or consulate while abroad, you will be asked by the consular staff to provide proof of U.S. citizenship, such as a U.S. passport or American birth certificate.